kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 ### Descrete systems

-In this post the focus lies on the assessment of *discrete* systems, which output an action or detection at specific points in time (timesteps).
+In this post the focus lies on the assessment of *dynamic* (i.e. exhibiting continual change) and *discrete* systems, which generate an action or detection at specific points in time (timesteps).
 Moreover it will be assumed, that *equidistant* outputs are available, i.e. outputs are generated in a fixed output rate.
 This assumption rarely holds in real-world scenarios, where the output rate depends on system's load, other processes and the state of the environment.
 Thus, for the assessment, it is often helpful to *resample* or *interpolate* the signal to equidistant timesteps.
 Those timesteps can be seen as the *clock* of the evaluation routine.

 Usually, for each timestep, there is a soft of ground-truth data, representing the desired behaviour of the system at particular point in time.
 For a mobile robot in logistics it can be a safe path, or for the object-detection task, the collection of ground-truth objects, which have to be tracked.